gofractally/psibase/doc/psidk/src/concepts/disk-storage.md

 Anyone who exceeds a certain bandwidth rate may have their bandwidth throttled by the network.
 Authenticated users avoid bandwidth throttling by paying a fixed cost per byte of downloaded data in order to maintain their priority connection.
 This fixed cost is a single rate shared by all IPs, and can be changed at any time with the consensus of the active IP.
 Sharing a single download bandwidth rate (rather than allowing IPs to set their own individual rates) is intended to prevent IPs from setting excessively high bandwidth rates in order to save costs and effectively outsource download services to the other IPs.

 To download a file, a user makes a normal web request to a node for a resource at a particular path.
 If the request includes a bearer token, the user is implicitly authenticated, and therefore given bandwidth priority.
 The node looks up the CID stored at the path of the specified service, and then services that file from its own local IPFS storage.
-If the file is served, then the file size is added to the user's daily consumed bandwidth allowance (<span style="color:red"> TODO: This would mean that there is a state change on every single read, is there a way to avoid this?</span>).
+If the file is served, then the file size is added to the user's daily consumed bandwidth allowance.
+To avoid state changes for every read, a node may store the amount of consumed bandwidth on a per-IP basis and update the chain in batch settlements.
 If the consumed bandwidth exceeds the daily allowance, the user is billed per byte of downloaded data.
+This also implies that a use trying to maximize their free download bandwidth could download up to the daily allowed limit from all infrastructure providers before paying for any additional bandwidth.
+This functionally results in load-balancing across multiple infrastructure providers and helping to ensure that each IP is correctly serving IPFS data.

 If the CID of the file does exist in an irreversible block, but the node does not have the CID, it may simply return a 404 error code to the HTTP request.

-<span style="color:red"> TODO - Is the daily allowed download bandwidth limit per-IP?
-In which case, a user could consume their daily bandwidth allowance from each IP before having to pay anything.
-This might be helpful to ensure that many IPs are robust and able to serve files.</span>

 ### Billing details - Security